finmavis/finmavis.dev/src/blog-post/webpack-configuration/index.md

 ## Extract CSS into file

-You realize that every time we build for production, there's no css file, it's because we still use **style-loader**.
+You realize that every time we build for production, there's no css file, it's because we still using **style-loader**.
 For production is little bit diferrent, we want to extract it into a file.
 In this case, we're gonna use **MiniCssExtractPlugin** to extracts our CSS into separate file.

 Now, let's install it and update our webpack production config to use **MiniCssExtractPlugin** instead of **style-loader**: